Optimal Investment in a Large Population of Competitive and Heterogeneous Agents: Probabilistic setting and main results

-Let us now present the main results of this work.
-The first result states that as $n \rightarrow \infty$, the $n$-agent problem \emph{converges in the strong sense} to the graphon problem, of course given some link between the sensitivity parameters $(\lambda_{ij})_{1 \leq i,j \leq n}$ of the $n$-agent problem and its counterpart $G(u,v)$ from the graphon problem.
+The second result states that as $n \rightarrow \infty$, the $n$-agent problem \emph{converges in the strong sense} to the graphon problem, of course given some link between the sensitivity parameters $(\lambda_{ij})_{1 \leq i,j \leq n}$ of the $n$-agent problem and its counterpart $G(u,v)$ in the graphon problem.
 Essentially, we will assume below that $(\lambda_{ij})_{1\leq i,j\le n}$ forms the adjacency matrix of a (random) graph converging in an appropriate sense to the graph represented by the graphon $G$.
 See for instance \citeauthor*{Lovasz} \cite{Lovasz} and \citeauthor*{Lovasz-Szegedy06} \cite{Lovasz-Szegedy06} for extensive accounts on convergence of graphs an link between graphs and graphons.
 Here we remind the readers the definitions of cut metric, which will be used in the main results. \begin{definition} The cut norm for a graphon $G$ is defined by

+and the corresponding cut metric for two graphons $G_1$ and $G_2$ is defined by $d_{\Box}(G_1,G_2):=\|G_1 - G_2 \|_{\Box}$. \end{definition} Although $\|\cdot\|_\Box$ is not exactly a norm, we can make it one by identifying graphons which agree almost everywhere.
+We will also consider the usual $\L^2$ norm on graphons, which is defined as